DanielTamiru/binary-support/README.md

 # Binary Support
-This is the code behind the yet to be punblished website of BinarySupport, a small IT consulting company from Toronto, Ontario.
+This is the code behind the yet to be published website of BinarySupport, a small IT consulting company from Toronto, Ontario.

 ## Homepage